Q. Do I need a passport?

 Q. Where do we fly out of from the U.S.?

-A.We gather at JFK airport in New York, three hours before our flight leaves, taking us to Israel.
+A.We gather at Newark Liberty International Airport in New Jersey, three hours before our flight leaves, taking us to Israel.
 Everyone makes their own travel arrangements

-to JFK where I will be meeting group 3 hours before departure.
+to Newark where I will be meeting group 3 hours before departure.

 Q.How will we get around the Holy Land?